Sank's Glossary of Linguistics

 The third example (My wife, somebody stole her handbag last night) illustrates the fact that the pronoun need not be adjacent to the left-dislocated noun at all.
 (Though examples with the pronoun in subject position are by far the commonest.)

-Constructions of this general type are common across the languages of the world, and in so-called topic-prominent languages, they're the norm.
+Constructions of this general type are common across the languages of the world.
+In so-called topic-prominent languages, they're the norm.
 The left-dislocation structure is often said to divide the sentence into topic and comment, or some similar sort of articulation of information.
-(This works when the initial item is a full noun phrase, referenced in the following sentence by a pronoun or pronouns, but it wouldn't work the other way around.
-There's a lot more to be said about the pragmatics of LD, and there's a large literature discussing it. | Mark Liberman, 2008
+(This works when the initial item is a full NP, but it wouldn't work the other way around.
+There's a lot more to be said about the pragmatics of left-dislocation, and there's a large literature discussing it. | Mark Liberman, 2008

 LEFT PART STRANDING